equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 earlier.
 After it has finished, close all ERT windows.

 In you project folder you should now see a new folder called ``poly_out`` as you defined in the ``RUNPATH`` configuration.
-Inside the folder yo will see folders named ``real_0``, ``real_1``, and so on, for each realization.
+Inside the folder you will see folders named ``real_0``, ``real_1``, and so on, for each realization.
 Inside these folders you will see a new level of folders named ``iter_0``, where the realization simulation has run.
 Inside this folder, you will see some new files